SABS-R3-Epidemiology/rEpiabm/README.md

 **2.1 Using EpiGeoPop**

-The structure is created using [EpiGeoPop](https://github.com/SABS-R3-Epidemiology/EpiGeoPop).
+The spatial architecture is created using [EpiGeoPop](https://github.com/SABS-R3-Epidemiology/EpiGeoPop).
 The user states a region of interest, Oxford or UK for example, and the tool extracts information from [Natural Earth](https://www.naturalearthdata.com/) and [JRC](https://data.jrc.ec.europa.eu/csv), providing a csv file as output.
 This file contains one line per microcell for each cell, with the number of households, places and individuals to be used in the simulation (the quantity of individuals are extracted from Census data).

 **Instructions:**